-But that also means that both the gradient of z at this point and the gradient of g at this point are perpendicular to that tangent line.
+It must follow that both the gradient of z at this point and the gradient of g at this point are perpendicular to that tangent line.

 Consequently, the gradient of z and the gradient of g, both evaluated at this point, are parallel.